 Director of the Office of Research Integrity - The Director, Office of Research Integrity, is responsible for assuring the policies and procedures are accurate and are in compliance with the federal guidelines.
 He/she serves as a non-voting member of the IRB and facilitates communication between the IRB members, investigators, and the VP for Research.
 The Director meets with the Institutional Official at least quarterly to report on the activities of the ORI.
 Annually, he/she submits a report to the IO detailing the current human, financial, and physical resources utilization and any future resource requirements.
 The Director is responsible for completing the necessary educational requirements.
 The Director is responsible for the selection and appointment of IRB Chairs and conducting annual performance reviews.
 He/she will also select members of the IRB for annual interviews.
 This member selection should include representation of scientific, non-scientific and community members.
-The Director is responsible to determine if a newly appointed IRB member is affiliated with the organization or has an immediate family member that is affiliated.
+The Director is responsible for determining if a newly appointed IRB member is affiliated with the organization or has an immediate family member that is affiliated.
+The Director will summarize and disseminate the annual feedback of the IRB members.
+This will be provided to the IRB Chairs and the entire board at the next convened meeting following the assessments.
+When appropriate, immediate concerns will be discussed with the IRB Chairs prior to the meeting.

 IRB Chairperson - In addition to the responsibilities as a member, the Chairperson has primary responsibility for conducting IRB meetings and assuring the IRB operates within all applicable regulatory requirements.
 The IRB Chairperson works with the IRB members, institutional officials, and investigators to ensure that the rights and welfare of research subjects are adequately protected.
 As a fair and impartial committee head, the Chairperson functions as a role model for how IRB business should be conducted.
 He/she schedules and conducts the IRB meetings in accordance with Robert's Rules.
-He/she assures that all IRB minutes are recorded accurately and are kept in accordance with federal policy.
+He/she ensures that all IRB minutes are recorded accurately and are kept in accordance with federal policy.
 The IRB Chairperson assures that members having a conflict of interest on research activities are not allowed to be present to vote on the research activity.
 He/she is responsible for assuring a quorum is maintained when voting.
 He/she is responsible for completing the necessary educational requirements.
 The IRB Chairperson is protected from liability under the State of West Virginia's general liability insurance pursuant to Article VI Section 35 of the WV Constitution.
 Since service on the IRB requires a significant amount of time, the Chairperson has time allotted for his IRB responsibilities.
 The IRB Chairperson must make the ORI Director aware of any immediate family members who are currently or become affiliated with the organization.
 The Director, ORI will conduct an annual evaluation of the performance of IRB chairs.